teropa/failurous-java/failurous-java-spring/README.md

       throw new IllegalArgumentException("This will be sent to Failurous");
     }

-Unless you're using classpath scanning as describe above, you'll need to let Spring know about the bean in your XML configuration:
+Unless you're using classpath scanning as described above, you'll need to let Spring know about the bean in your XML configuration:

     <bean id="exceptionReportInterceptor" class="com.failurous.spring.aop.ExceptionReportInterceptor"/>